Everything Royal

 By Tom Rapson And Aidan Mcgurran

 BELOW-stairs staff have been selling off royal goods worth millions of pounds, it was claimed yesterday.
-One US dealer claims she was offered Diana's toenail clippings by one employee.
+One US dealer claims she was offered Diana's fingernail clippings by one employee.
 And a royal chauffeur admits netting £11,000 for a lock of the late princess's hair and a batch of private cards written by Diana.

 Even fringe members of the Royal Family and friends have made thousands from selling off mementoes and gifts, claims US collector Alicia Carroll.
 The scale of the sell-offs will stun the Palace, and the inquiry being carried out by Prince Charles's private secretary Sir Michael Peat.
 Sir Michael's remit includes probing the sale of gifts by staff after it was claimed the Prince of Wales' personal assistant Michael Fawcett was allowed to sell unwanted royal gifts and keep some of the profit.